tobyplowy/Genten/Dev:-Git-&-Github-Workflow.md

 # GITHUB GUIDELINES
 ## GIT FLOW
 On GitHub, we use a practice commonly known as Git-Flow.
-You can read about the process in depth on [Vincent Driessen's Guide](https://nvie.com/posts/a-successful-git-branching-model/), off of which we base our current standards.
+You can read about the process in depth on [Vincent Driessen's Guide](https://nvie.com/posts/a-successful-git-branching-model/), off of which we base our current workflow.
 If at any point that guide conflicts with what is written here, the methods & instructions specified here should be used.

-Familiarity with git, specifically with using branches, is a must for interacting with GentenStudios repositories and is a prerequisite for learning the Git-Flow process.

-Git-Flow is based on separating the project into categories of branches as follows: master, release, development, feature branches, and hotfixes.
+Familiarity with Git, specifically with using branches, is a must for interacting with Genten Studios' repositories and is a prerequisite for learning the Git-Flow process.
+The process is based on separating the project into categories of branches as follows: master, release, development, feature branches, and hotfixes.

-**The Master Branch** is the stable source for the code, this contains major/ minor releases and nothing else.
+**The Master Branch** is the *most* stable source for the code, this contains major/ minor releases and nothing else.
 Only release and hotfix branches can be pushed here.
-- A 100% Developer & Staff approval is required to push to the master branch.
+- All Genten Developers and Staff Members must approve any push to the master branch - unless said otherwise (e.g. last minute hotfixes).
 - The code must be thoroughly tested on all supported systems before being pushed here.

 **Hot Fix Branches** are a method for pushing code to the master branch after a release.
 These should be minor fixes that add no functionality (unless the bug restricts a certain functionality) to the project.